loghum/campain/4.items/Ring of final rest.md

 ---
+export: false
-name: Amulet of the Grovebound
+name: Ring of final rest
 owner: Yakub
 ---
 ### Ring of the Final Rest